cyberCy14/attendance_api/README.md

 # OODP---Attendance-API
 A midterm project of OODP

-API Source: Cloned source from a provided API folder
+API Source: Cloned source from a provided API Repository

 Terminal Output: